Kevin Williams: Is The Sun Setting On Japanese Amusement?

 The “traditional” view of the arcade biz in it’s hey day

 Kevin Williams: Having observed the video-amusement market since the 1970’s, I have always had a soft spot for the industry in Japan (colloquially referred to hereafter as the Japanese Factories).
-I have followed their developments from their emergence in electro-mechanical gaming to fledgling video amusement, emulation, and direct copying of popular iconography, (as well as direct rip-offs) that made up the titles of the early 70’s; Then through the ‘Golden Era,’ with investment and innovation in both games and hardware.
-The latter saw not just an increase in graphical prowess and immersion, but also in the creation of the profitable Japan Amusement Machine and Marketing Association (JAMMA) video board standard that transformed the business in the late 80’s into the 1990’s.
+I have followed their developments from their emergence in electro-mechanical gaming to fledgling video amusement, emulation, and direct copying of popular iconography (as well as direct rip-offs), that made up the titles of the early 70s; then through the ‘Golden Era’, with investment and innovation in both games and hardware.
+The latter saw not just an increase in graphical prowess and immersion, but also in the creation of the profitable Japan Amusement Machine and Marketing Association (JAMMA) video board standard that transformed the business in the late 80s into the 1990s.
 The Japanese amusement trade has shaped the video game landscape and beyond.

 Sadly, as with all great empires, the amusement trade in Japan has reached a transition point where it will either fall or reinvent itself.
 The issues that have brought the industry low are not new and cannot be blamed solely at the feet of the Global Health crisis, but COVID has been the last straw to break the once mighty, and influential, edifice created.

 The influence that the Japanese Factories used to wield on the Western amusement scene was immense.
 First with TAITO’s Space Invaders, and then after the success of NAMCO’s PAC-MAN, represented in the West by a distributor (Midway), the Japanese influence grew, seen as a powerhouse for innovative and popular amusement releases.
-Soon, American amusement business was populated with Japanese amusement subsidiaries; names such as TAITO, Capcom, Universal, Nintendo of America, Centaur, SNK, American Sammy, Data East, Seibu/Fabtek, Irem, Kaneko, Mitchell, Hudson, JALECO, CAVE, Seta, Toaplan/Romstar, Banpresto, Tatsumi, ATLUS, Tecmo, as well as KONAMI USA.
+Soon, the North American amusement business was populated with Japanese amusement subsidiaries; names such as TAITO, Capcom, Universal, Nintendo of America, Centaur, SNK, American Sammy, Data East, Seibu/Fabtek, Irem, Kaneko, Mitchell, Hudson, JALECO, CAVE, Seta, Toaplan/Romstar, Banpresto, Tatsumi, ATLUS, Tecmo, as well as KONAMI USA.

 The halcyon days for US amusement, at their AMOA trade event in 1980.